-A firm that represents customers in drumming up these complaints, The Securities Litigation & Consulting Group, has recently done their own review of all member firms as it relates to those employing the highest percentage of advisors with customer dispute claims.
+A firm that represents customers in drumming up these investor complaints, The Securities Litigation & Consulting Group, has recently done their own review of all member firms as it relates to those employing the highest percentage of advisors with customer dispute claims.
 The result is their, "30 Worst Brokerage Firms".
-This is an interesting step on the behalf of the attorneys representing clients.
+This is an interesting step on the behalf of the attorneys representing investors.

 Executive Vice President